 I prefer SEMRUSH for the purpose of finding keywords that I’m ranking for, but to make the SEO basics clear, I prefer to explain things to my clients using a Google Analytics account.
 Here I cover the data you should be looking for with your Google Analytics account, and I offer instructions on how you can use existing data for optimizing your content and finding the useless pages on your website.

 Keyword ranking tools:

 When you are working online, results are what motivate you.
-For a blogger, keyword ranking and traffic are the kings of motivation.
-There are several keyword ranking tools that I recommend, but I suggest starting with Free Keyword Monitor for Google, and AuthorityLabs (free for one month).
+For a blogger, keyword ranking and traffic are the biggest motivation.
+There are several keyword ranking tools that I recommend, and I recommend SEMRUSH.

 I offer this plugin to my SEO clients as a free add-on because it helps me to explain to them the concept of OnPage SEO, and because it makes it easier for them to understand the entire process due to the graphical representation involved in this plugin.